endshonme/Django_Course/README.md

 # Django_Course
-Files when working through a Django Course.
+Files for a Django Course.